 The Cymric is a solid, muscular, and rounded cat, often described as "roly-poly."
 Its most famous feature is the absence of a tail, which can range from a complete "rumpy" with just a dimple where the tail would be, to a "stumpy" with a few vertebrae.
 This taillessness leads to its characteristic hopping gait and powerful hind legs.
 Weighing 3.5 to 5.5 kg, it is a substantial feline.
 Its glory is its semi-long, dense double coat, which comes in all possible colors and patterns.
 The coat is silky and requires regular maintenance.
-Their expressive eyes can be gold, copper, green, or blue, beautifully complementing their coat.
+Their expressive eyes can be gold, copper, green, or blue, beautifully complementing their fur.

 The Cymric is more than just a long-haired Manx; it is a breed of remarkable charm, intelligence, and resilience.
 Its tailless silhouette and luxurious coat make it a living work of art, while its affectionate, easy-going heart makes it a truly devoted companion.
 By understanding and meeting its specific care and health needs, you can welcome a uniquely joyful and loving member into your family for years to come.

 The defining tailless gene of the Cymric is linked to a serious condition called Manx Syndrome.
-In some cats, especially those bred from two tailless parents, the gene can shorten the spine too severely, leading to spinal defects, and bladder or bowel issues.
+In some cats, especially those bred from two tailless parents, the gene can shorten the spine too severely, leading to spinal defects and bladder or bowel issues.
 Symptoms can include incontinence, constipation, and hind-leg weakness.
 Reputable breeders carefully screen their breeding stock to minimize this risk.
 Prospective owners should seek breeders who prioritize health and be prepared for potential lifelong management of these conditions.
-With careful breeding, a Cymric can enjoy a full lifespan of 12-16 years.
+With careful breeding, a Cymric can enjoy a full lifespan of 12–16 years.

 The Cymric is an ideal pet for a family or individual seeking a loyal, interactive, and gentle cat.
-Their high kid-friendliness and intelligence make them wonderful for households with children.
+Their kid-friendliness and intelligence make them wonderful for households with children.
 However, you must be prepared for their substantial grooming needs and be proactive about their health.
 Potential owners should seek a responsible breeder who tests for Manx Syndrome and be financially prepared for possible veterinary care.
-If you can provide the daily brushing, engaging play, and a watchful eye on their well-being, the Cymric will reward you with a lifetime of unique, hopping affection and unwavering loyalty.
+If you can provide daily brushing, engaging play, and a watchful eye on their well-being, the Cymric will reward you with a lifetime of unique affection and unwavering loyalty.

 Get AI-powered advice about your cat's health and care.
 Enter your cat's information and start a conversation with our veterinary assistant.